nuxt/docs/en/guide/assets.md

 <img src="/_nuxt/img/image.0c61159.png">
 ```

-If you want to update these loaders or disable them, please take a look at the [loaders configuration](/api/configuration-build#loaders).
+If you want to update these loaders or disable them, please use [build.extend](/api/configuration-build#extend).

 ## Static